About the Coastal Ambassadors

-The Southeast Coastal Ambassadors are a special group of volunteers that engage the public in the North Carolina Coastal Federation’s work and projects.
-Ambassadors serve as representatives of the federation at festivals, programs and other outreach events.
-Benefits of being an ambassador include monthly trainings, special field trips and recognition through T-shirts and name tags.
+The Southeast Coastal Ambassadors are a special group of volunteers, located within the southeast region of our coast, that are actively engaged and educated in the North Carolina Coastal Federation’s work and projects.
+Ambassadors serve as representatives of the Federation at festivals, programs, outreach events, restoration projects, and more.
+Ambassadors have the flexibility to participate in events of their choosing whether it be our education programs, outreach events, or restoration efforts.
+Benefits of being an ambassador include monthly meetings, special field trips, and recognition through T-shirts and name tags.

-Each month, the federation holds a Coastal Ambassador training that alternates monthly between a day field meeting and an evening program meeting.
-The program is designed to be fun and interactive, allowing volunteers to socialize with one another while learning more about the work of the federation and the coastal environment.
+Each month, the Federation hosts a program meeting designed to be fun and interactive, allowing volunteers to socialize with one another while learning more about the work of the Federation and the coastal environment.

 To become an official Southeast Coastal Ambassador, participants are required to attend at least four meetings and represent the Coastal Federation at a minimum of four events per year.

 - Develop a personal elevator speech to engage people on the work of the Federation.

 - Greet people and hand out Federation publications at events and programs.

 - Direct people to Federation staff for questions you are unsure of.

 - Collect emails from people interested in learning more about the Federation and volunteer opportunities.

 - Coordinate with the coastal education coordinator on event details, scheduled shifts, and any setup/breakdown of equipment and materials.

 - Check monthly e-mails to sign up for meetings or upcoming volunteer opportunities.